-We have the ability to fund our capital expenditure requirements, including the aforementioned construction projects, as well as our facility maintenance and information technology expenditures, working capital, debt service requirements, and the stock repurchase program, with cash on hand, net cash provided by operations, and borrowings available under our revolving credit facility.
+We have the ability to fund our capital expenditure requirements, including the aforementioned construction projects, as well as our information technology expenditures, working capital, debt service requirements, and the stock repurchase program, with cash on hand, net cash provided by operations, and borrowings available under our revolving credit facility.

-As of December 31, 2009, our liquidity was provided by cash on hand of \$45.9 million, and \$236.2 million available under our \$450.0 million revolving credit facility.
-During the year ended December 31, 2009 and 2008, we generated \$314.7 million and \$273.6 million, respectively, in cash through operating activities, and as of December 31, 2009, we had net working capital of \$130.7 million.
+As of December 31, 2008, our liquidity was provided by cash on hand of \$34.1 million, and \$191.3 million available under our \$450.0 million revolving credit facility.
+During the years ended December 31, 2008 and 2007, we generated \$273.6 million and \$250.9 million, respectively, in cash through operating activities, and as of December 31, 2008 and 2007, we had net working capital of \$146.5 million and \$125.9 million, respectively.
 We currently expect to be able to meet our cash expenditure requirements for the next year utilizing these resources.
-None of our outstanding debt requires scheduled principal repayments, and with the June 2009 issuance of \$465.0 million 7.75% unsecured senior notes and subsequent tender and redemption of all of the \$450.0 million 7.5% senior notes, we currently have no debt maturities until December 2012.
+None of our outstanding debt requires scheduled principal repayments, and we have no debt maturities until May 2011.
 We also have an option to increase the availability under our revolving credit facility by up to \$300.0 million subject to, among other things, the receipt of commitments for the increased amount.
-In addition, we may issue debt or equity securities from time to time when we determine that market conditions and the opportunity to utilize the proceeds from the issuance of such securities are favorable.
+In addition, as a "well-known seasoned issuer", as currently defined by the SEC, we have the ability to file a "shelf" registration statement that automatically becomes effective enabling us to issue debt and equity securities from time to time when we determine that market conditions and the opportunity to utilize the proceeds from the issuance of such securities are favorable.

-Lehman Brothers Commercial Bank ("Lehman"), which had a \$15.0 million credit commitment under our revolving credit facility, is a defaulting lender under the terms of the credit agreement.
-At December 31, 2009, Lehman had funded \$2.3 million in borrowings and \$1.1 million in letters of credit that remained outstanding on the facility.
-The loan balance will be repaid on a pro-rata basis to the extent that LIBOR-based loans are repaid on tranches Lehman previously funded.
-It is our expectation that going forward we will not have access to additional incremental funding from Lehman, and to the extent Lehman's funding is reduced, it will not be replaced.
+As a result of current economic conditions, including turmoil and uncertainty in the capital markets, credit markets have tightened significantly such that the ability to obtain new capital has become more challenging and more expensive.
+In addition, several large financial institutions have either recently failed or been dependent on the assistance of the federal government to continue to operate as a going concern.
+Lehman Brothers Commercial Bank ("Lehman") had a \$15.0 million credit commitment under our \$450 Million Revolving Credit Facility, is a defaulting lender under the terms of the credit agreement.
+At December 31, 2008, Lehman had funded \$4.6 million that remained outstanding on the facility, which will be repaid on a pro-rata basis to the extent that LIBOR-based loans are repaid.
+It is our expectation that going forward we will not have access to additional incremental funding from Lehman, and to the extent that their funding is reduced, it will not be replaced.
 We do not believe that this reduction of credit has had a material effect on our liquidity and capital resources.
-None of the other banks providing commitments under our revolving credit facility have failed to fund borrowings we have requested.
+None of the other banks providing commitments under our \$450 Million Revolving Credit Facility have failed to fund borrowings we have requested.
 However, no assurance can be provided that all of the banks in the lending group will continue to operate as a going concern in the future.
-If any of the banks in the lending group were to fail, it is possible that the capacity under our revolving credit facility would be reduced further.
+If any of the banks in the lending group were to fail, it is possible that the capacity under our \$450 Million Revolving Credit Facility would be reduced further.